 - What support, training or resources do you need to meet your goals?

 - What are your long-term career goals?
-How can I help achieve them?
+How can I help you achieve them?

 - What new skills or knowledge do you want to develop this year?